anthonycole/wpaustralia/plugins/gd-bbpress-attachments/readme.txt

 * Persian: Ramin Firooz - http://shayverd.com/

 == Changelog ==
+= 1.9.1 =
+* Fixed detection of bbPress 2.2
+* Fixed missing function fatal error

+= 1.9 =
+* Added support for dynamic roles from bbPress 2.2
+* Added class to attachments elements in the topic/reply forms
+* Using enqueue scripts and styles to load files on frontend
+* Admin menu now uses 'activate_plugins' capability by default
+* Screenshots removed from plugin and added into assets directory
+* Fixed problem with some themes and embedding of JavaScript
+* Fixed issues with some themes and displaying attachments

 = 1.8.4 =
 * Additional settings information
 * BuddyPress with site wide bbPress supported